-If you read my tips for a happier and healthier pregnancy HERE, then you are well on your way to having a happier and healthier birth as well!
-Those tips can definitely help you have a great pregnancy and birth, but there are a few more things you can do to have the birth experience that you want.
+If you read my tips for a happier and healthier pregnancy, then you are well on your way to having a happier and healthier birth as well!
+Those tips can definitely help you have a great pregnancy and birth.
+However, you can do a few more things to have the birth experience that you want.
 (This is assuming that you want a vaginal birth.)
-Here are the first 12 tips for a happier and healthier birth!
+So here are 12 tips for a happier and healthier birth!

 1. Write a Birth Plan